 Often: Nausea and vomiting clears in 4-5 days

-Often: Sedation/ lack of awareness clears in 3-4 days
+Often: Sedation/ lack of awareness clear in 3-4 days

-Sometimes: Itching, hallucinations, muscle twitching, difficulty emptying the bladder.
+Sometimes: Itching, hallucinations, muscle twitching, difficulty emptying the bladder can be experienced.

 Side effects in the often/sometimes groups are often relieved by switching to another member of the morphine family.